VR

 Apple Vision Pro finally available in Europe

-Do you still remember the days when people camped out in front of Apple stores to be the first to get the new iPhones, tablets and other products of the "big apple"?
-Judging by what was happening outside one of the Apple stores in London when the Apple Vision Pro was released, then we can conclude that those days are gone.
-Apple's very "high-tech" head-mounted computer in a visor is finally available in Europe and the UK.
-It's true that there are decent pre-order options available today, but the fact that there wasn't too much interest upon release also shows that there is still doubt about the future of VR devices.
-Will the technology in question manage to escape from the world of tech fanatics and break into the mass market?
+Remember the days when people would camp out in front of Apple stores to be the first to get their hands on new iPhones, tablets and other products from the “Big Apple”?
+Judging by what happened outside one of Apple’s stores in London when the Apple Vision Pro was released, those days are over.
+Apple’s very “high-tech” computer in a visor that you put on your head is finally available in Europe and the UK.
+It’s true that there are convenient pre-order options available today, but the fact that there wasn’t much interest at the time of its release also shows that there is still doubt about the future of VR devices.
+Will the technology in question manage to escape the world of tech fanatics and make its way to the mass market?

 Apple wants to position the Vision Pro in such a way that customers believe they can do what they've been doing up until now, but better.
 Home videos become 3D videos, panoramic photos suddenly stretch across the entire wall and 360 degrees around us.
 It seems that the price of the device is the most problematic, namely in Europe it is £3,500 or €3,999.

-Just for comparison, we can look at how Meta views this same VR technology.
-A recent demo of the Meta Quest 3, available in the UK from 2023, puts multitasking first and foremost.
-An ad for the Meta Quest 3 device was recently released, in which a man builds a cradle while watching instructions.
-Certainly not the most exciting concept to use, but we can still see how Meta wants to showcase its technology.
-That we do not mince words about the price, which is not higher than 600 euros.
+Just for comparison, let's look at how Meta sees this same VR technology.
+A recent demo of the Meta Quest 3, which will be available in the UK from 2023, puts multitasking at the forefront.
+It was recently released Meta Quest 3 device advertisement, in which a man builds a cradle while looking at the instructions.
+Certainly not the most exciting concept of use, we can still see how Meta wants to showcase its technology.
+We are not at a loss for words about the price, which is no higher than 600 euros.

 Apple vs. Meta: Who will win the VR match?